open-web3-stack/guardian/packages/guardian-cli/README.md

 # @open-web3/guardian-cli

-_Working In Progess_

 ## Overview

+`guardian-cli` is a tool to configure and run `guardian` JS library.

-`guardian` is a CLI tool & JS library to monitor on chian states and events.
-When user defined criteria are met, it will execute a script or post a webhook to perform an action.
+`Guardian library` is used to monitor on-chain states and events.
+When a user has defined criteria are met, it will execute a script or post a webhook to perform an action.
 This action can notify users, or initiate/participate in collateral auctions such as send a transaction.

 See [#1](https://github.com/open-web3-stack/guardian/issues/1) for spec and example.